Organization-Wide Policies

 Precedence rules

 More specific policies override broader ones.
-A per-table policy always takes precedence over a namespace, catalog, or organization-wide policy for the same operation type.
-This lets you set sensible defaults at the org level and override only where needed.
+A per-table policy always takes precedence over a namespace or catalog-wide policy for the same operation type.
+This lets you set sensible defaults at the catalog level and override only where needed.

 Global Policies screen